O-MG/DemonSeed/README.md

 **Full difficulty**: You can use the unassembled board and do 100% of the assembly.
 You will need solder paste and a heat source sufficient for solder reflow to start here.

 **Medium difficulty**: You can use the additional assembled board in the kit and skip directly to the pogo programmer assembly.
+You will need a soldering iron, ISP programmer, something like blu tack/mounting putty to help hold things together while you solder, and a computer with avrdude installed.

 **Easiest difficulty**: You can also use the same assembled board and skip directly to cable assembly because I preprogrammed all of these boards with a bootloader already.
+You will need a soldering iron and a computer with the Arduino IDE.

 DEFCON 2019 kit:
 ![](./images/kitclosed.jpg)